UID and ID

 fresh_object_address

-TxContext provides the fresh_object_address function which can be utilized to create unique addresses and IDs - it may be useful in some application that assign unique identifiers to user actions - for example, an order_id in a marketplace.
+TxContext provides the fresh_object_address function which can be utilized to create unique addresses and ID - it may be useful in some application that assign unique identifiers to user actions - for example, an order_id in a marketplace.